Akecel/BobApp-API/README.md

 ## API <a name="api"></a>

-Hyra uses an internal API to communicate with the mobile app.
+Bob uses an internal API to communicate with the mobile app.
 The API uses the laravel resource controllers system to define its endpoints through pre-defined routes, exemple:

 | Verb | URI | Action |
 | :--- | :--- | :--- |